 - Memorial benches

-- Cemetery Rates - look on page 2 of the Engineering Fees and Rates Bylaw No. 7553, 2013
+- Cemetery Rates - look on part 2 of the Engineering Fees and Rates Bylaw No. 7553, 2013

 Our experienced, friendly and caring cemetery staff are on site to maintain the grounds and provide a high level of customer service at the cemetery.
 They are available Monday through Friday, 7:30am – 4:00pm. (excluding statutory holidays).
 For planning assistance, plot location and other related information, please call the cemetery office at 604-522-1323.
 Should you be asked to leave a message, we would ask for your patience as staff may be with a family or out on the grounds and will return your call as soon as they are able.